-Riders need an active MTA Board that takes its responsibilities to the riders seriously and carefully considers the implications of its financial actions.
-The MTA Board cannot be reluctant to tell elected officials that more resources are required, since if we do not find alternative means of providing resources to the MTA and LIRR every two years we will be facing a steady shift of the cost of operating the system to riders.
-We call on you to stand with us in advocating for the MTA system and its riders.
+Riders need the MTA Board to take an active stance and respect its responsibilities to the riders.
+The Board must seriously and carefully considers the implications of its financial actions and refuse to shrink from telling elected officials that more resources are required.
+If we do not find alternative means of providing resources to the MTA and LIRR, every two years we will be facing a steady shift of the cost of operating the system to riders.
+We call on you to join with us in advocating for the MTA system and its riders.